-EAT in Munich: Vice
+EAT in Munich:

-SHOP in Munich: Pool
+STAY in Munich:

 The success story of Pool began in the mid-1990s when the two managers Cambis Sharegh and Pete Hannewald opened a small store on Müllerstraße.
 By now there are four stores based in Munich and the online store verypoolish.com - which was founded in 2009 and is worshipped by fashion lovers - that rate among the business family.
 Pool offers a variety of hip designers like Julius, Maison Michel Paris and Neil Barrett.
 Apart from high fashion for women and men there is also a sophisticated and cosmopolitan assortment of decorative home accessories, lifestyle and beauty products.
 The look of Pool is cool and sexy.
 And that does not come by chance.
 Co-owner Cambis Sharegh is a known house DJ with gigs in international clubs in Munich, Berlin, London and Cape Town.
 Furthermore he is a music producer with his own record label.
 Thus, it's not surprising that Pool is also a trendy address for CDs and vinyl and they also organise parties and events.